-Networks are at the heart of unstoppable evolution to the digital economy.
-Everything that we need is just one click away.
+Networks are at the heart of unstoppable evolution to the digital economy as everything that we need is just one click away.
 With the advancement in the Internet of Things, the meaning of inter-connectivity takes a whole new level.

 Let us begin by emphasizing the fact that defining, configuring, managing and monitoring network and communication platforms has been based on the work and expertise of network analysts so far.

 But in today’s world where everything is connected, this traditional enterprise and data center network architectures and their respective operational procedures need to evolve to keep pace with these trends.

 And that is precisely the situation for Intent-based Networking (IBN)- intelligent networks.